gurumail10/CIFAR10/README.md

 # image classfication
-this is the image classification of 10 different objects using CNN on google colab
+this is the image classification of 10 different objects using CNN on google colab. hello world